feast-dev/feast/docs/reference/dqm.md

 ### Validating Training Dataset
-During retrieval of historical features, `validation_reference` can be passed as a parameter to methods `.to_df(validation_reference=...)` or `.to_arrow(validation_reference=...)`.
+During retrieval of historical features, `validation_reference` can be passed as a parameter to methods `.to_df(validation_reference=...)` or `.to_arrow(validation_reference=...)` of RetrievalJob.
-Such job will run validation once dataset is materialized.
+If parameter is provided Feast will run validation once dataset is materialized.
 In case if validation successful materialized dataset is returned.
 Otherwise, `feast.dqm.errors.ValidationFailed` exception would be raised.
 It will consist of all details for expectations that didn't pass.

 ```python